helps people win back their lives

 Senior associate attorney Ryan Ramsayer has been with the Barone Defense Firm since 2009.
-During his tenure, he has been involved in the successful defense of hundreds of clients accused of drunk driving.
+During his tenure, he has been involved in the successful defense of hundreds of clients accused of crimes like drunk driving, drug possession and distribution, domestic violence, driving while license suspended, and assault.
+He also helps people with driver’s license restoration, gun rights restoration, and expungement.
 Prior to beginning a career in law, Mr. Ramsayer was as a member of the United States Marine Corps infantry and served honorably in Afghanistan.

 A Minnesota native, Mr. Ramsayer moved to Michigan to study law at the Michigan State University College of Law.
 During his time in law school, he participated in the two-year Geoffrey Feiger Trial Practice Institute program, where he learned the essential skills of trial advocacy.

-What makes me passionate about practicing this type of law is very simple: it’s something that affects everybody and it is something that everybody does.
-Whether we want to acknowledge it or not, pretty much everybody who has ever drank has, unfortunately, drank and then got behind the wheel.
-I have been in the car with many of my friends who have been arrested for drunk driving, and it is something that I find that because a majority of people do, I think that they need somebody there to support them and make sure that they understand that they’re not alone, and that they have people there that care about them and are willing to help them out, contrary to what a lot of the TV commercials may say.
+I think that people being charged with a crime need somebody there to support them and make sure that they understand that they’re not alone, and that they have people there that care about them and are willing to help them out, contrary to what a lot of the TV commercials may say.

 B.A., Bemidji State University